about

 Julia Rose Cole

-Ms. Julia Cole manages and coordinates projects and events in all of SIGNAL’s departments.
+Ms. Julia Cole manages the projects, events, operations, and communications across all of SIGNAL Group’s departments.

 Immigrating to Israel from the United States in 2017, Ms. Cole has understood the importance of effective cross-cultural communication.
 She earned her MA from the University of St Andrews in International Relations, and an MSc from the London School of Economics in Comparative Politics.
 Ms. Cole specialized in Middle Eastern History and Politics and Ethnic Nationalism.

-Before working at SIGNAL, she was the Research and Communications Associate at IMPACT-se.
+Before working at SIGNAL Group, she was the Research and Communications Associate at IMPACT-se.
 Ms. Cole served in the Israel Defense Forces as a non-commissioned Officer in the International Cooperation Unit – Military Strategic Information Section (MSIS).
 She was released upon service completion with the rank of Sergeant.

 Anastasia Zybkovets